First responder recalls driving to NY to help after the attacks on Sept. 11 - NewsBreak

 First responder recalls driving to NY to help after the attacks on Sept.
 11

-Back in the 1980's, you’d find Stephen Singleton here at Channel 7 Action News running the assignment desk.
-But, 21 years ago, after he’d left news, what he saw on his television at home, changed his life forever.
+Back in the 1980's, you’d find Stephen Singleton here at Channel 7 Action News working the assignment desk.
+But 21 years ago, after he’d left news, what he saw on his television at home changed his life forever.

-“By the time I got the TV on downstairs, I realized that another plane was hitting the other tower,” said Stephen Singleton after hearing about the September 11 attacks.
+“By the time I got the TV on downstairs, I realized that another plane was hitting the other tower,” said Stephen Singleton.

 Like so many Americans, Stephen Singleton was just starting his day on September 11, 2001 when the world was forever changed.